z4nix/Traffic-Sign-DCGAN/README.md

 ### Output compared to original images in the dataset:
 ![Screenshot of DCGAN results compared to original images in the dataset](https://github.com/z4nix/Traffic-Sign-DCGAN/blob/main/resultsGTSRB-comparison.png)

+DCGAN requires improvement through the addition of Linear layers, dropout layers, and through the increase of the dataset size.